cwchentw/lightweight-cms/content/reference/setting.md

 ## Add Your Own Settings

-In addition to current settings used by mdcms, you may add you own as needed.
+In addition to current settings used by Lightweight CMS, you may add you own as needed.